keras-team/governance/rfcs/20190729-keras-preprocessing-redesign.md

 #### Constructor

-`ImagePipeline` inherits from `keras.model.Sequential` and takes a list of layers as inputs.
+`ImagePipeline` inherits from `PreprocessingLayer` (or alternatively `keras.model.Sequential`, whose behavior is similar) and takes a list of layers as inputs.
 In the future it will inherit from `PreprocessingStage`.

 `ImagePipeline` is a preprocessing layer that encapsulate a series of image transformations.
 Since some of these transformations may be trained (featurewise normalization), it exposes the method `adapt`, like all other preprocessing layers.